littleCareless/awesome-github-repos/README.md

 *   [stackblitz/bolt.new](https://github.com/stackblitz/bolt.new) - Prompt, run, edit, and deploy full-stack web applications. -- bolt.new -- Help Center: https://support.bolt.new/ -- Community Support: https://discord.com/invite/stackblitz

-*   [TencentCloudBase/CloudBase-AI-ToolKit](https://github.com/TencentCloudBase/CloudBase-AI-ToolKit) - 🪐 Instantly generate, deploy, and host your full-stack Web apps, mini-programs, databases, and backend services with AI IDE, launch your ideas at lightning speed 💫
+*   [TencentCloudBase/CloudBase-AI-ToolKit](https://github.com/TencentCloudBase/CloudBase-AI-ToolKit) - 🪐 Go from AI prompt to live app in one click.
+CloudBase AI ToolKit is the bridge that connects your AI IDE (Cursor, Copilot, etc.) directly to Tencent CloudBase. 💻 AI 编程，一键上线。  CloudBase AI ToolKit 是连接 AI IDE (Cursor, Copilot 等) 与腾讯云 CloudBase 的桥梁，让你的 AI 应用即刻上线。

 *   [anthropics/claude-code](https://github.com/anthropics/claude-code) - Claude Code is an agentic coding tool that lives in your terminal, understands your codebase, and helps you code faster by executing routine tasks, explaining complex code, and handling git workflows - all through natural language commands.